danielpodrazka/editor-mcp/README.md

 ## How it Works

+### The Multi-Step Editing Approach

+Unlike traditional code editing approaches where LLMs simply search for lines to edit and make replacements (often leading to confusion after multiple edits), this editor implements a structured multi-step workflow that dramatically improves editing accuracy:

+1. **set_file** - First, the LLM sets which file it wants to edit
+2. **skim** - The LLM reads the entire file to gain a complete overview
+3. **read** - The LLM examines specific sections relevant to the task, with lines shown alongside numbers for better context
+4. **select** - When ready to edit, the LLM selects specific lines (limited to a configurable number, default 50)
+5. **overwrite** - The LLM proposes replacement content, resulting in a git diff-style preview that shows exactly what will change
+6. **decide** - After reviewing the preview, the LLM can accept or cancel the changes

+This structured workflow forces the LLM to reason carefully about each edit and prevents common errors like accidentally overwriting entire files.
+By seeing previews of changes before committing them, the LLM can verify its edits are correct.

+### ID Verification System

 The server uses FastMCP to expose text editing capabilities through a well-defined API.
 The ID verification system ensures data integrity by verifying that the content hasn't changed between reading and modifying operations.

 The ID mechanism uses SHA-256 to generate a unique identifier of the file content or selected line ranges.
 For line-specific operations, the ID includes a prefix indicating the line range (e.g., "L10-15-[hash]").
 This helps ensure that edits are being applied to the expected content.